Aakash Repeater Courses

 Decreasing order of their reactivity with an electrophile(

-Chlorobenzene > p-nitrochlorobenzene > 2, 4-dinitrochlorobenzene
+Chlorobenzene > p-nitrochlorobenzene > 2,4-dinitrochlorobenzene

 Toluene,

-therefore, the decreasing order of reactivity towards electrophile -
+Therefore, the decreasing order of reactivity towards electrophile -

 toluene

-Q 9.23 Out of benzene, m–dinitrobenzene and toluene which will undergo nitration most easily and why?
+Question 9.23 Out of benzene, m–dinitrobenzene and toluene which will undergo nitration most easily and why?

 Answer: